 Set Center for Distance Search

-Sets the home position and zoom distance.
+Set the currently visible map view as your home view.
 The center of the home area is highlighted by a symbol.